Princeton-Weimar Summer School for Media Studies

 German Department (Princeton University)

-The status of the Princeton-Weimar Summer School for Media Studies – a collaboration between Bauhaus-Universität Weimar (Internationales Kolleg für Kulturtechnikforschung und Medienphilosophie, IKKM) and Princeton University (German Department) – which will be the tenth edition of this annual gathering - is still being decided and will be announced soon.
-The next session will be devoted to re-considerations of the ways media addresses, formats, and brings about “media subjects.”
+The Princeton-Weimar Summer School for Media Studies – a collaboration between Bauhaus-Universität Weimar and Princeton University – returns to Princeton in 2024 for its tenth installment.
+The 2024 session will be devoted to re-considerations of the ways media addresses, formats, and brings about “media subjects.”
 How do new media phenomena require a reworking of older paradigms of the relationship between media and subjects?
 Might they suggest new paradigms altogether?

 Coordinators